 North of Byzantium seeks to promote the study of the rich medieval artistic production of Eastern Europe among undergraduate and graduate students, as well as specialists and non-specialists.
 Through its annual events, publications, and resources, the initiative engages with issues of visual eclecticism in art and architecture, patronage, the transfer of artistic ideas and styles, and charts how cross-cultural exchange operated in regions of the Balkans, the Carpathians, and further north that developed at the crossroads of the Latin, Greek, Slavic, and Islamic cultural spheres.
 North of Byzantium was launched with generous support from the Mary Jaharis Center for Byzantine Art and Culture.

-Many other institutions and organizations have sponsored particular events and publications, including the International Center of Medieval Art (ICMA), the Society of Historians of East European, Eurasian, and Russian Art and Architecture (SHERA), the Princeton Institute for International and Regional Studies (PIIRS), the Department of Art and Archaeology, the Index of Medieval Art, and the Seeger Center for Hellenic Studies at Princeton University.
+Many other institutions and organizations have sponsored particular events and publications, including the International Center of Medieval Art (ICMA), the Society of Historians of East European, Eurasian, and Russian Art and Architecture (SHERA), the Princeton Institute for International and Regional Studies (PIIRS), the Department of Art and Archaeology, the Index of Medieval Art, and the Seeger Center for Hellenic Studies at Princeton University, and Tufts University.
 Most recently, North of Byzantium has partnered with the American Institute for Southeast European Studies (AISEES).